OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ## Step 4: Install and pin the app using App Policies

 a.
 Re-open App Studio, which will be under the elipsis in the Teams sidebar 1️⃣.
-Edit the your app manifest 2️⃣ and return to the "Test and distribute" task 3️⃣.
+Open the Manifest tab 2️⃣ and re-open the previously added Supplies app.
+Select the "Test and distribute" task 3️⃣.
 This time, click Download 4️⃣ and save a copy of the application package (.zip file) on your computer.

 ![Exercise3](images/Part3-30.png)